 Types of Geysers

-Geysers are categorized by their height and the amount of time they take to recharge.
+Geysers are categorized by their height and the time they take to recharge.
 The following are the different types of geysers:

 - Fountain geyser: Fountain geysers erupt regularly and have short intervals between eruptions.